playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 };
 ```

-While Yup will generate an error message based on the expected and recieved data types, we're also able to customize the error message ourselves:
+While Yup will generate an error message based on the expected and received data types, we're also able to customize the error message ourselves:

 ```javascript
 const FormSchema = yup.object().shape({